Qualytics/userguide/docs/source-datastore/scan.md

     -  **Metadata**: Include checks that define the expected properties of the table, such as volume.
 It belongs to the Volumetric rule type.

     - **Data Integrity:** Include checks that specify the expected values for the data stored in the table.
-It belongs to all rule types except volumetric..
+It belongs to all rule types except volumetric.

 ![scan-settings](../assets/datastores/scan/scan-settings-light.png#only-light)
 ![scan-settings](../assets/datastores/scan/scan-settings-dark.png#only-dark)